libsemigroups/libsemigroups/CONTRIBUTING.rst

   // clang-format off

-and then, importantly, reenabled using the comment
+and then, importantly, re-enabled using the comment

 .. code-block:: cpp